IETF-Hackathon/p4-ipv6-switch-ml/README.md

 The paper implemented switch ML using IPv4 broadcast messages.
 I had to write a new IETF draft to extend switch ML to use IPv6: https://datatracker.ietf.org/doc/draft-hsingh-ipv6-coin-ml/

-The p4-16 code in this repo supports the above draft.
+The p4-16 code in this repo supports the above draft

-More details TODO.
+Code has been compiled with p4lang/p4c and tested with bmv2 simple_switch and STF packets.